thaddavis/crewai_and_agentops_script/video_script/2/2_devcontainer_setup.md

 FROM python:3.12-slim
 RUN apt-get update && apt-get install -y build-essential WORKDIR /code # set the working directory
-# ENV PYTHONPATH=/code
 ```

+The details of what these files do will make sense over the course of this walkthrough...

 ## Build the Devcontainer

-Now that we have these files added we can launch our Devcontainer like so...
+Now that we have these files added we can launch our "mini-machine" or Devcontainer like so...

 SHIFT + COMMAND + P -> `Dev Containers: Reopen in Container`

-To gloss over the details, we are now in another "mini-computer" running on top of our computer.
-We can play around with CrewAI in this machine, close it when we're done, and then our base machine will be clean as if nothing ever happened.
+To gloss over the details, we are now in a "mini-computer" running on top of our computer.
+We can play around with CrewAI in this "mini-computer", close it when we're done, and then our base machine will be clean as if nothing ever happened.

-Let's run a quick test to make sure we are looking good.
+Let's run a quick test to make sure we're looking good.

-We created a Devcontainer with Python 3.12 installed as CrewAI is based on Python
+As CrewAI is a Python-based tool, we created a Devcontainer with Python installed (Python 3.12 to be exact)

 So let's make sure Python is working as expected